Your Chance To Live!

 That illustration puzzled my daughter.
 “What is that thing,” she asked.
 I believe it is supposed to be the sun, I said.
 “Well, he got a person.
 To eat, maybe.
 Why would the sun eat a person?”

-And if God doesn’t get you, there’s always whatever the hell this is:
+If angry gods don’t get you, there’s always whatever the hell this is:

 But don’t worry.
 This tale of woe has a happy ending, judging by the joyful expression on this man’s face: